eldskald/fantasy-world-wiki/HOW_TO_MAKE_YOUR_OWN.md

 # How to make your own

-The first thing you need to do is to fork this project.
+The first thing you need to do is to make your own project using this one as a templace.
 Don't worry if you're not a programmer, you don't need to touch the code, although having some knowledge of HTML would be useful, the examples given here are very self explanatory and should get you started.

-To fork any project on GitHub, you need an account and to just push the fork button at the top of the page.
+To do this, make a GitHub account, come back to this project and push the green "Use this template" button at the top of the page.
+Choose "Create a new repository".
+Type the name of your world on the repository name and the others you can put whatever you want.

 ## Editing files